Tristan971/Lyrebird/README.md

 Hopefully this works out.

-Check out the release pages once we have something working.
+Check out the release pages once we have something working decently.

+## Currently working :
+[x] Log in

+[x] Display timeline

+[ ] Tweeting

+[ ] Add tabs for mentions and hashtag searches

+[ ] Add reply and retweet options

+[ ] Open pictures from within the app

+[ ] Show DM list